What is a carbon footprint?

 – Use public transport

 Using public transport refers to utilizing transportation services that are available to the general public, such as buses, trains, subways, trams, and ferries.
-It is an environmentally-friendly way of travelling, as it reduces traffic congestion and greenhouse gas emission.
+It is an environmentally-friendly way of travelling, as it reduces traffic congestion and greenhouse gas emissions.

 – Insulate your home